Boeing CH-47 Chinook in Australian service: CH-47F Chinook

 The 2016 Defence White Paper and its supporting documentation stated that the CH-47Fs will receive modifications to better enable them to perform aeromedical evacuation tasks by the 2025–26 financial year, and that it is intended to regularly upgrade the helicopters over time so that they can continue to be supported through the US military's logistics system.
 This will involve keeping pace with key changes introduced to the American CH-47F fleet, though there will be options to modify the helicopters to meet Australian requirements.
 As of 2017, the ADF intended to retain the CH-47Fs until 2040.
 The US Army has indicated that it will operate the type until the 2060s, which may lead to Australia doing the same.

 The first overseas deployment of Australian CH-47Fs commenced in early March 2018.
 On 8 March, the Australian Government announced that three of the helicopters would be dispatched to Papua New Guinea to assist the relief efforts for victims of the 2018 Papua New Guinea earthquake.
 The Chinooks commenced operations in the country on 11 March, and the deployment concluded in April that year.
 A detachment of several Chinooks was deployed to RAAF Base East Sale during January 2020 as part of the ADF's response to the 2019–20 Australian bushfire season.
 During this deployment the helicopters transported evacuees and a wide range of supplies and equipment.
 The CH-47F fleet flew for over 400 hours during the month, the highest number of flying hours achieved by Australian Chinooks since the type entered service.

-In April 2021 the United States Department of State approved a potential sale of four CH-47Fs from US Army holdings to Australia.
-The Australian Government's interest in buying additional Chinooks had not been previously announced, and the Australian Defence Business Review has reported that it was partly motivated by "the low availability of the Army’s MRH-90 Taipan helicopter fleet".
+In April 2021, the United States Department of State approved a potential sale of four CH-47Fs from US Army holdings to Australia.
+The Australian Government's interest in buying additional Chinooks had not been previously announced, and the Australian Defence Business Review has reported that it was partly motivated by "the low availability of the Army's MRH-90 Taipan helicopter fleet".
 The order was confirmed on 8 July 2021, at a price of $595 million.
 Two of the helicopters were delivered to Australia early that month on board a United States Air Force Lockheed C-5 Galaxy transport plane after the US Army agreed to transfer two of their aircraft.
 The other two were delivered in June 2022.
+The CH-47F fleet reached 20,000 flying hours on 3 December 2024.